 What is a townhouse?

-A townhouse — or townhome — usually refers to a multilevel single-family home that shares at least one wall with a neighbor.
+A townhouse — or townhome — refers to a multilevel single-family home that shares at least one wall with a neighbor.
 Townhomes are often tall, skinny houses attached in rows.
 If the walls are thin, you may end up getting to know your neighbors better than you expected.

 Townhomes are found in both urban and suburban areas and often have a uniform community look and their own homeowners association.
 That said, not all townhouses have an HOA, and many older developments do not have a uniform appearance.